onewithnow/onewithnow.github.io/_posts/2011-01-31-empty-mind.md

 Write about things that you’re grateful for.
 Try to come up with at least three things you’re grateful for every day.
 Gratitude is your compass—always pointing to the truth.

 You can use a paper journal or a word processor.
-If you prefer to do it online, check out [Wordpress](https://wordpress.com/), [Blogger](http://www.blogger.com/) (by Google), or [live journal](http://www.livejournal.com/) (simple to use but has lots of ads).
+If you prefer to do it online, check out [Wordpress](https://wordpress.com/), [Blogger](http://www.blogger.com/) (by Google), or [Live Journal](http://www.livejournal.com/) (simple to use but has lots of ads).
 All of them are free and offer an option for complete privacy.
 Another good choice is [Penzu](http://penzu.com/) (the free version has limitations).

 I recommend that you keep your journal private.
 This way your words are a true reflection of your thoughts and feelings.
 You won’t worry about anyone else reading.